ajaychinthapalli/coding-problems/README.md

-    -[x] A list of strings, each containing all the authors' names for a single book -[x] To collect stream of elements into a sorted set using custom collections -[x] A different downstream collector, one that counts the incoming elements
+    -[x] A list of strings, each containing all the authors' names for a single book -[x] To collect stream of elements into a sorted set using custom collections -[x] A different downstream collector, one that counts the incoming elements -[x] A list of books in the library showing the volume numbers and page counts of each